 1960 – 1975

 After the organization shifted its key focus, it changed its logo.
 The image now shows a mother holding the baby in her outstretched arms.
 She lifted him above her head and looked into his face.
 The silhouettes are painted black like the rest of the logo.
-The lines are smooth, rounded, without sharp transitions and corners.
-The designers removed the inscription at the top but left the bottom one, changing the font style.
+The lines are smooth, rounded, with no sharp transitions or corners.
+The designers removed the top inscription but left the bottom one, changing the font style.

 The letters are now bold, with a wide inter-character space.
-They look lowercase, but this is just an illusion – the characters remain uppercase, except for the “e.”
+They look lowercase, but this is just an illusion; the characters remain uppercase, except for the “e.”
 Moreover, “u” and “n” are made identical – they are as similar as possible in shape; they are arranged in a mirror image as if inverted relative to each other.
-The “c” and “e” also emphasize the similarity, for which the developers have made the crossbar “e” invisible.
-“F” has a shortened right half, so it is perceived as narrow.
+The “c” and “e” also emphasize the similarity, which is why the developers have made the crossbar “e” invisible.
+“F” has a shortened right half, so it appears narrow.

 1975 – 1978

 The designers kept all the existing logo elements but rearranged them.
-They shrunk the circular icon with the silhouettes of the earth, mother and child, and enlarged the text portion.
+They shrank the circular icon with the silhouettes of the earth, mother, and child, and enlarged the text.
 To add originality to the emblem, experts used the icon as a dot above the letter “i.”

 1978 – 1986